 - provision of a connection to a utility network, or diversionary works to allow the relocation of the network

 - development and construction of a private network to be owned by the utility and leased or sold to the customer

-- installation of a boiler (and ancillary supplies)
+- work that is not within the scope of the Construction Industry Scheme, such as the installation of a boiler (and ancillary supplies)

 Exceptions to this will be when a utility company takes on the role of contractor for particular projects such as:

 - constructing, repairing or maintaining a private power or gas network for a customer

 Energy Company Obligation funding

 Energy Company Obligation funding only applies to gas and electric companies.

 - making a supply to the customer for no payment

 - making a supply to the customer for a payment